 As revealed by the preceding discussions, the three encryption algorithms were chosen for the following shared characteristics: they are all symmetric encryption algorithms, are widely used, and have different key sizes from which to choose.
-Several research studies examined the security and speed aspects of different encryption algorithms.
 A study comparing multiple encryption algorithms, including AES and Blowfish, assessed the algorithms' performance against known cryptographic attacks in terms of multiple factors, namely architecture, flexibility, reliability, security, and limitation.
-This study found that AES was relatively faster than Blowfish, and that Blowfish could have limitations if the key size is smaller (22).
+This study found that AES is relatively faster than Blowfish, and that Blowfish may have limitations when the key size is smaller, as a shorter key length can reduce its security against brute-force attacks and make it more vulnerable to cryptographic attacks (22).
 One of Blowfish’s advantages is its variable key length, which ranges from 32 bits to 448 bits, allowing for greater flexibility in security levels.
-Blowfish is also known for its speed and efficiency, particularly in software implementations, where it can outperform AES in terms of processing speed due to its simpler structure and smaller block size of 64 bits (10-12).
-This leads to faster process times in applications that require high throughput.
-Additionally, Blowfish's design allows it to be easily implemented in resource-constrained environments, making it suitable for applications where computational efficiency is critical (4,12).
+Blowfish is also known for its speed and efficiency, particularly in software implementations, where it can outperform AES in terms of processing speed due to its simpler structure and smaller block size of 64 bits which leads to faster process times in applications that require high throughput (10-12).
 These prior findings shed light on the strengths and weaknesses of each algorithm, contributing to the understanding of their real-world applicability.

 Similarly, another study analyzed the ChaCha20 cipher and its impact on the development of modern cryptographic techniques.
 Given the newness of ChaCha20, this paper was used in our paper to build knowledge about this algorithm.
-This study explored the algorithm's mathematical foundations to provide valuable context for understanding its strengths in asymmetric encryption (23).
-The research paper analyzed security aspects of the encryption algorithm, along with key sizes and other differences that impacted performance.
-The key sizes were an important discussion within the paper, as it explores how it differs with how long it takes to encrypt/decrypt (23).
+This study examined the mathematical foundations of the encryption algorithm, revealing key findings relevant to its strengths in asymmetric encryption (23).
+The analysis highlighted that the algorithm's security is significantly influenced by key sizes, with larger keys providing enhanced protection against brute-force attacks.
+Additionally, the research found that the time required for encryption and decryption varies notably with key size, indicating that while larger keys offer better security, they may also lead to increased processing times.
+These findings underscore the importance of balancing security and performance when selecting key sizes for effective encryption.

-Still, none of these previous studies discussed speed (22, 23).
+Still, none of these previous studies focused and compared the speed of these three algorithms specifically (22, 23).
 Our research study aimed to address that gap.
 The primary objective of this study was to compare three widely adopted encryption and decryption algorithms: Advanced Encryption Standard (AES), ChaCha20, and Blowfish.
 We hypothesized that the ChaCha20 algorithm would have a faster encryption and decryption time compared to AES and Blowfish.
 In the real world, files of different lengths are encrypted.
 Thus, testing different file lengths was essential for the real-world applications of our research question.
 By running text files of varying lengths multiple times through all three algorithms and recording the average of each trial, we were able to identify which algorithm was fastest for encryption and decryption.
 We found that ChaCha20 did indeed work faster than AES and Blowfish.
 Unlike the other two algorithms, which differed in their encryption and decryption times, ChaCha20 achieved more balanced times.
 Additionally, there was no discernible difference in required time as text file sizes increased.
 This paper provides a reference to individuals to find which encryption algorithm better suiting their situation relating to text file encryption.

 RESULTS